brian-cooney/CV/README.md

 [Projects](#projects) | [Skills](#skills) | [Education](#education) | [Experience](#experience) | [Hobbies & Interests](#hobbies-and-interests) | [LinkedIn](https://www.linkedin.com/in/nikhilvijayan/) | [Blog](https://medium.com/@nkhilv/) | [Portfolio](http://www.nikhilvijayan.com)

-I have always enjoyed making things.
-I'm passionate about working on things that help others.
-I have wanted to become a developer for the past 7 years or so, however I wasn't able to due to certain visa restrictions.
+I have always enjoyed making and creating things.
+I am most passionate about working on things that interact with people.
+I realised this when an app I designed reached 300+ active users.

-As soon as I became a permanent UK resident (March 2018), I decided to quit my job & have been focusing all my time & energy on becoming a software developer.
+I have wanted to become a developer for the past 7+ years, however I wasn't able to due to certain visa restrictions.
+As soon as I became a permanent UK resident (March 2018), I decided to quit my job & have been focusing all my time & energy on becoming a better software developer.

-I'd like to work for an organisation that supports learning and growth, where I can make a meaningful contribution.
+I'm looking to work for an organisation that supports learning and growth, where I can make a meaningful contribution.
 I'm a fast learner, and I'm willing and happy to learn new technologies and skills.

-**Tech skills at a glance:** : Ruby on Rails, Sinatra, JavaScript (ES6), React, Node.js, Express, CSS Flexbox, CSS Grid, Git, HTML
+**Tech skills at a glance:** : JavaScript (ES6), React, Node.js, Express, Ruby on Rails, Sinatra, CSS Flexbox, CSS Grid, Git, HTML

 ## Projects